What is an agency account?

 However, when creating OneLink templates, agencies are only allowed to associate apps that are owned by them, and not that they are partners of.

-Agencies see apps in the time zone and currencies set by the app owners.
+Agencies see apps using the app defined time zone and currency

 Agencies can enable advertisers to view all of their traffic data for the app they are promoting.